amitk-abk/Learnings/Scala_Basics_and_Beyond.md

 - Like Arrays Lists are homogeneous i.e. all the elements of the lists are of same type.
 - The lists in scala are covariant i.e. for each pair of types A and B, if A is subtype of B then List[A] is subtype of List[B]. e.g. List[String] is subtype of List[Object].
 - The type of empty list is List[Nothing].
 Also, List[Nothing] is a subtype of List[T] for any given type T.
 - Lists support fast addition and removal of items to the beginning of the list, but they do not provide fast access to arbitrary indexes because the implementation must iterate through the list linearly.
+- Lists are not "built-in" as a language construct in Scala; they are defined by an ***abstract class List*** in the *scala* package, which comes with two subclasses for :: and Nil.

 **Ways of creating list:**